Nolan1979/READ-ME-GENERATOR/readMe/README.md

-# The Alan Parsons
+# README Generator

 ## Description
-It's a cool project!
+This app generates a README for your project

 ## Table of Contents
 - [Installation](#installation)